 As I mentioned above, you can’t take your dog on the tour, but he is welcome at the park.
 I’m not sure that they are always as accommodating as they were with us (as far as being allowed to tie your dog to your car and go on the tour), but I’d definitely ask.
 Most state park and state forest campgrounds also welcome dogs, but they need to be leashed and attended at all times.
 Dogs are not allowed in park buildings or on the beaches.
 This means you can’t really zip off to do fun things around the area unless someone stays with the dog.
 When we do this again, I will probably find a dog-sitter so I can enjoy my family and all the activities.

-One Last Thing – The Post-Dig Science Museum Visit
+One Last Thing – The Post-Fossil Hunting Science Museum Visit

 While the interest in all things fossils was still hot, we visited the Science Museum’s Collector’s Corner.
 Here my first-grader gave a report on our adventure to SMM staff on where and how we found the fossils.
 He traded one of his less-favorite pieces toward points to “purchase” other fossils.
 Because it was his first visit, he received a few bonus points.